Tartak (band)

-Tartak (Тартак /uk/, lit.
-Woodsaw) is a hip-hop/rapcore/alternative crossover band from Ukraine.
+Tartak (Тартак /uk/; lit.
+'Woodsaw') is a rapcore and alternative hip hop crossover band from Ukraine.
 It mixes styles of guitar rock, hip-hop and dance music.

 History

 Sashko Polozhynskyi and Vasily Zinkevich, Jr. founded the group in the Fall of 1996 in Lutsk, Ukraine.
 The name of the group, Tartak, means a woodworking company.

 The group has released five albums with a total of 74 songs and 9 videos.
 Tartak's songs "Ni Ya Ne Tu Kokhav" and "Stilnykove Kohannia" stayed on the Top 40 charts for 144 days and 75 days respectively.
 Tartak was one of the bands that performed during the events of the Orange Revolution.

 On Independence Day of Ukraine 2020 President Volodymyr Zelensky awarded Polozhynskyi the Order of Merit.
 Polozhynskyi renounced it and stated that the award should have been given to the five veterans of the War in Donbas that were arrested in December 2019 on the suspicion of killing journalist Pavel Sheremet.
 According to Polozhynskyi there was no "really substantial proof of their guilt" and they had been "suffering from lawlessness for more than six months."
 He blamed Zelensky for his "participation a briefing where people were unjustifiably called murderers - without trial, without investigation, without evidence."